Location: Jackson, Miss. or Birmingham, Ala.

 Deadline to apply: Until Filled

 At this critical time for lower-income, frontline communities and people of color, Jobs to Move America (JMA) is uniquely positioned to advance a powerful agenda for equitable job creation and climate justice.
 As the U.S. builds out a new green manufacturing sector, we must make sure that these companies create good jobs for all.
-As the Assistant Program Director for JMA’s Southern Program, you will manage campaigns for community benefits agreements (CBAs) in Alabama and Mississippi, assist with the supervision and administration of a team of 10 staff, and help fight for corporate accountability.
+As the Senior Strategic Researcher, you will support JMA’s Southern Program by helping to lead campaigns for community benefits agreements (CBAs) in Alabama and Mississippi, developing strategies and tactics to engage companies and communities, and fighting for corporate accountability.
 Read more about our program here.

 JMA is a national strategic policy center that supports reinvesting taxpayer dollars to create good jobs and a fair and prosperous society.
 We are committed to reclaiming our government as a force for good, expanding access to clean jobs for all working people, and transforming our economy through coalition building and policy development that centers environmental sustainability, racial and gender justice.